 However, in certain circumstances, there are exceptions to this limitation period.
 These include:

-- Children under the age of 18 cannot start their own personal injury claim until their 18th birthday.
-Prior to turning 18, a litigation friend can seek compensation for a shoulder injury on their behalf.
+Children under the age of 18 cannot start their own personal injury claim until their 18th birthday.
+Prior to this, a litigation friend can seek compensation for a shoulder injury on their behalf.
 However, if they turn 18 without a claim being filed on their behalf already, they will have three years from the date of their 18th birthday to initiate proceedings.

 Speak with an advisor from our team to discuss limitations when seeking shoulder injury compensation payouts in the UK.